 Located in the Nkuringo sector, the Nkuringo gorilla family in this sector of Bwindi Impenetrable National Park and it’s under the leadership of a dominant silverback called Safari.
 Other members in this family include 3 other silver bucks 4 adult females 3 juveniles, 5 infants, and 3 blackbucks

 This family has 8 members.
 This was also named after the area it was first met.
 The Bushaho family is considered a breakaway group from the Nkuringo family.
 The family is led by Bahati a dominant silverback.
 Other members that make up this family include 1sub adult, 3 adult females, 1 blackbuck, 1 juvenile, and 2 infants.

-The Nyakagezi gorilla has 9 members with 4 silverbacks 2 adults, 2 infants and 1 juvenile.
-This gorilla family is under the leadership of a silverback named Mark who took leadership from his father Bugingo who by the time of takeover was aged about 53 years, there are 2 other silverbacks 2 adult females and 3 infants
+The Nyakagezi gorilla has 9 members with 4 silverbacks 2 adults, 2 infants, and 1 juvenile.
+This gorilla family is under the leadership of a silverback named Mark who took leadership from his father Bugingo who by the time of the takeover was aged about 53 years, there are 2 other silverbacks 2 adult females and 3 infants

 Volcanoes National Park is home to 11 gorilla families that are available for trekking as of today and these include

 Named after the river Susa that runs through the territory this gorilla group calls home, the gorilla family Susa is the epitome of gorilla tracking in volcanoes national park.
 Susa A has 28 gorilla individuals with 3 silveFbbbbrbacks and this group defied the odds by having one of the adult females give birth to twins something that’s quite rare in this elusive species of gorillas.
 Susa A has a sentimental value attached to it because this was the particular group that Dian Fossey based her research on while here in the volcanoes park.